RetroReversing/retroReversing/categories/tutorials/Introduction.md

 API functions are very useful when reversing a game or application as they tend to have documentation associated with them and give hints as to what the code that calls them might be wanting to do.
 So they are a very good place to start when reverse engineering an executable.

 ---
+## Microprocessors (CPUs)
+<iframe width="560" height="315" src="https://www.youtube.com/embed/EJh4BIujpHA?si=0OfwRXjM9JiWavqV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+Microprocessors provided a cost-effective way to access computing power.
+Before microprocessors, developing custom hardware for each game or gaming system was expensive and time-consuming.
+Microprocessors allowed for standardized, affordable, and flexible computing platforms.

+Microprocessors brought a level of standardization to the gaming industry.
+Instead of needing custom hardware for each game or console, developers could create games for a common microprocessor architecture (e.g., x86, ARM, or MIPS).
+This made it easier for developers to create games and for consumers to adopt new gaming systems.

 ## How a CPU Works
 <iframe width="560" height="315" src="https://www.youtube.com/embed/6jSKldt7Eqs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 **LiveOverflow** has an excellent introduction video to how a CPU works and what exactly assembly language is.